-i. consider the ages, aptitudes and needs of all pupils, including those pupils with SEND/ and an EHC plan;

-ii. not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs; and iii. ensure that discriminatory, extremist opinions or behaviours are challenged as a matter of routine.
+i. consider the ages, aptitudes and needs of all pupils, including those pupils with ii. not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs; and iii. ensure that discriminatory, extremist opinions or behaviours are challenged as a matter of routine.